Choose the right air conditioner.

 A typical house has many places where air can move between living spaces and the attic, and between the basement and outdoors.
-The result is colder rooms and higher heating bills.
+The result is treated air being lost to the outdoors - and higher cooling bills.
 The solution is to seal gaps and then put in sufficient, well-installed insulation.
 The most effective, energy-saving solution is to hire a professional.

 Use your bath fan.

 Do you have mildew on bathroom ceilings?
 This is a sign of insufficient ventilation.
 If you have a bath fan, use it.
 If you need a fan, look for an ENERGY STAR® qualified model.
 These fans are very quiet and use little electricity.
 Be sure to vent bath fans to the outdoors, or you’ll risk moving your mildew problem to another part of the house or attic.